jonsuh/jonsuh.com/_posts/2011-08-23-sgp-griff-leather-case-for-ipad-2-review.md

 ---
 layout: post
-title: SGP Griff Leather Case for iPad 2
+title: SGP Griff Leather Case for iPad 2 Review
 date: "2011-08-23"
 comments: false
 excerpt: Next in line is the SGP Griff Leather Case for the iPad 2.
 I ordered this badboy a week before I got my iPad 2 order in; I truly was excited about getting it.